saifulislampi/break-timer-for-linux/README.md

 # Break Timer For Linux
 A simple python application that reminds you to take break after certain amount of screen on time and automatically lock the screen.

+Timer will reset itself when the screen gets locked and start again at the next unlock.

 ![Break Timer For Linux Preview](break-timer-preview.jpg)

 ## Installation